UltraStar-Deluxe/UltraStar-Manager/README.md

 ####Compiling on OS X
 (under construction)

-1. Install Qt (clang).
+1. Download the Qt Online Installer for Mac OS from http://download.qt.io/official_releases/online_installers/qt-unified-mac-x64-online.dmg
+2. Install the Qt framework.
+The Qt Account login can be skipped.
-2. Open and compile all task plugins (open respective *.pro files in subdirectory plugins, disable shadow build).
+3. Open and compile all task plugins (open respective *.pro files in subdirectory plugins with Qt Creator, disable shadow build).
-3. Compile UltraStar Manager (disable shadow build).
+4. Compile UltraStar Manager (open uman.pro in subdirectory src with Qt Creator, disable shadow build).
-4. Manage your entire song collection with ease!
+5. Manage your entire song collection with ease!

 Feel free to fork this project, modify it to your hearts content and maybe also do pull requests to this repository for additional features, improvements or clean-ups.